 The primary aim of MTD is to close the “tax gap” i.e. collect taxes that the government thinks they are missing.
 It doesn’t take a genius to realise that once everything is held digitally this will enable HMRC to check for fraud using methods like artificial intelligence.

 How is the introduction of MTD for VAT going?

 The implementation of MTD for VAT means that all VAT returns have to be made through the MTD system.
 Generally speaking the implementation was smooth and HMRC research reports some significant benefits.
 However, VAT-registered businesses are often already computerised and later phase of MTD are likely to be much more challenging.

 What are the choices?

-There is a vast array of over 300 software solutions available for MTD, including one from my company, Powered Now.
+There is a vast array of over 300 software solutions available for MTD for VAT, including one from my company, Powered Now.

 There is one big choice to make, to either use “bridging software” or implement a permanent solution.
 Bridging software simply copies data into the MTD portal with minimal changes.
 Our advice is to implement a permanent solution now.
 That means that you won’t need to change things again when the exemption allowing bridging software is withdrawn.
 You will also avoid an even bigger shock when other phases of MTD come in and which won’t allow bridging.

 What to do